Apocalypse (video game)

-Apocalypse is a third-person shooter video game released for the PlayStation, developed by Neversoft and published by Activision.
-It features actor Bruce Willis, who provides the main character's likeness and voice.
+Apocalypse is a third-person shooter platform video game released for the PlayStation, developed by Neversoft Entertainment and published by Activision in 1998.
+It features actor Bruce Willis, who provides the likeness and voice for the main character, Trey Kincaid.

 Plot

-A brilliant evil scientist named "The Reverend" has created a powerful theocracy based on the idea of a rapidly approaching apocalypse.
-He uses his expertise to create four powerful "Horsemen of the Apocalypse", War, Plague, Beast and Death, in order to ensure this comes to pass.
-His former colleague, Trey Kincaid (voiced by Bruce Willis), is the only man with the know-how to stop the Reverend, but is locked up in jail and must escape in order to save the world.
+A brilliant evil scientist named "The Reverend" creates a powerful theocracy based on the idea of a rapidly approaching apocalypse.
+He uses his expertise to create four powerful beings modeled after the "Horsemen of Apocalypse" as well as "The Beast of Revelation", War, Plague, Beast and Death, in order to ensure this comes to pass.
+His former colleague, Trey Kincaid (voiced by Bruce Willis), is the only man with the knowledge to stop the Reverend, but is locked up in Paradise Island Prison Facility.
+He creates a high-power machine gun and escapes the facility while fending off security.
+He finds a hoverbike and uses it to flee the facility, but the bike crashes, causing Kincaid to land in the island's sewer system.
+He fights his way through the sewers, and makes his way up to the city, where he witnesses a news report of his escape.
+Kincaid fights his way through the city, and reaches a laboratory, where he runs into his old friend, Larry, who is revealed to be the horseman Death in disguise.
+They fight, and Kincaid is victorious.
+However, during the fight, the lab's reactor is activated, and Kincaid flees from the exploding laboratory.